 Presort packed orders by delivery destination

-You can shorten the overall processing times and get your parcels delivered faster by presorting them based on destination in the warehouse.
+You can shorten the overall processing times and get your parcels delivered faster by presorting them based on a destination in the warehouse.
 ULDs with presorted parcels can be cross-docked and loaded directly onto line-haul trucks, rather than waiting around in courier depots.

 Become best friends with your courier partners